PrasantSingh1729/Haar-Cascade-Classifier/README.md

+# Haar Cascade Classifier for Drone to detect Cross mark on Ground.
+All the files related to the project mentioned in this repositiry.
+Also one cascade.xml file is present in repo which you can use in your drone.

-## Haar cascade classifier successfully implemented + Mark location
+## Haar cascade classifier Code Explain
 ### by Prasant Singh